Record Retention Laws: Litigation Happens. Here’s Help.

 A.With a retention schedule, you have all your information divided into categories of information, so you can ask the attorneys, “Which of these categories do you need for this legal matter?”
 You have a justifiable answer if someone asks why you don’t have that (when you have a record retention schedule in place).
 Those are justifiable, defensible steps.
 I don’t see people sanctioned for doing what they thought was right.

 Q. How often should a policy be reviewed or updated?

-A.If you look at it on a yearly basis, it should only take a few hours to update it.
+A.If you review record retention laws and your policy on a yearly basis, it should only take a few hours to update it.
 Businesses change.
 Technology changes.
 We constantly improve, change and try to do things better in our professions.
 That’s what makes us competitive.

-Listen to part 2 of the full exclusive interview with Helen Streck
+Listen to part 2 of the exclusive interview with Helen Streck

 Helen goes deep into explaining how a retention schedule can protect your company if legal action is taken; more details on managing files during legal action, and the difference between a back-up and a record.